jestjs/jest/docs/MockFunctions.md

 // The last call to the mock function was called with the specified args expect(mockFunc).lastCalledWith(arg1, arg2);

+// All calls, instantiations and the name of the mock is written as a snapshot expect(mockFunc).toMatchSnapshot();
 ```

 These matchers are really just sugar for common forms of inspecting the `.mock`